Assessing and Diagnosing Autism Spectrum Disorder in Adults

 Determination

-Based on all the information I have gathered I make a determination of Asperger’s and present my conclusions in a face-to-face meeting with the person.
+Based on all the information I have gathered I make a determination of Autism Spectrum Disorder and present my conclusions in a face-to-face meeting with you.

 The Cost of an ASD Assessment

 Finally, the report I give you at the end of the third session is a verbal notification of the findings of the evaluation.
-If you wish to have a written report, which would include a description of the evaluation process, the results, and my diagnostic determination, I would charge $250 for that.
+If you wish to have a written report, which would include a description of the evaluation process, the results, and my diagnostic determination, I charge $500 for the report.

 Please note that all payments are made directly to me.
 I do not bill insurance companies for my services.
 However, I can give you a superbill with all the necessary information for you to submit a claim for direct reimbursement.
-I will add my strong recommendation that should you choose to use insurance benefits that you check with your carrier beforehand to find out your coverage for an ASD assessment.
+If you decide to use your insurance benefits, I strongly recommend checking with your carrier beforehand to find out your coverage for an ASD assessment.

-California Assessment & Treatment Services for Adult Asperger’s
+California Assessment & Treatment Services for Autism Spectrum Disorder in Adults

 As part of my work, I help adults with ASD learn to achieve more balanced and successful lives.
 Now with my video conference availability, I can help people with ASD within California find the same success!